Spokane people: Post–World War II history

+Culture

 Organization

-The Spokane tribe was divided into three geographic divisions, upper, lower, and middle.
+The Spokane tribe was divided into three geographic divisions, Upper, Lower, and Middle.
 Each area was divided into bands, which were composed of groups of related families or kin groups.

-The Upper Spokane or Sntʔtʔúlixʷ (Sntu't'ulixi) ("People of the Falls") resided along the Little Spokane River and all the country east of the Lower Spokane to within the borders of the Coeur d'Alene and Kalispel, sometimes their name is given as Sineka'lt ("[People] at the Rapids").

-The Middle Spokane or Snxʷme̓nʔey (Snx'w'meney) ("People of the steelhead river, i.e. Little Spokane River") occupied the area near Spokane Falls to Hangman (Latah) Creek and Deep Creek to Tum Tum, Middle Spokane territory includes Spokane House, the site of the first permanent white settlement in Washington State, another variant of their name is Snxwemi'ne ("People of the steelhead trout place").

-The Lower Spokane or Scqesciłni (Scqecioni) ("People of Little Falls") traditionally occupied the lower Spokane River from Little Falls to the confluence of the Columbia River, also known as Squasi'lni ("Fishers", after a settlement name).

 Individual bands were led by a Ilmixʷm or chief and a sub chief, who were both selected to lead based on their leadership qualities.
 Decisions were made by consensus of the group.

 The Spokane had a matrilocal custom, in which the husband of a Spokane woman, after marriage, would join her and her people as the site of their home together.
 Occasionally, the wife would move to the husband's people.
 There was mobility between bands, by which a person or family could spend one winter with a band and the next winter with another.

 Lifestyle

 The Spokane diet consisted of fish, local game, and plants, including nuts and roots.
 The men hunted whitetail deer and mule deer, which provided essential protein and other nutrients in the winter.
 Individual hunters would track the deer and kill them using a bow and arrow.
 Fish, especially salmon, were a huge part of the Spokane diet and also a large part of the trade economy.
 The Spokane people also ate trout and whitefish.
 They would smoke or dry the fish for trade or for storage in winter.
 Fish eyes were considered delicacies.
 Plants gathered by women provided nearly half of the caloric intake for the Spokane tribe.